-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore or expand county biodiversity.
-Natural environment Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
-The 2011-2013 AMR does not contain updated conservation data.
+13. Value, maintain, restore or expand county biodiversity.
+Natural environment Changes to protected habitats and impacts of species within the Local Biodiversity Action Plan.
+Action Plan.
 There is no locally specific data available at present.
-2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
+There are no formal records on the protect or enhance the habitats of species action Plans and 14 Species Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
+There is no locally specific data available at present.
+There are no formal records of any unacceptable adverse impacts on the protect or enhance the habitats of species identified.
+To protect or enhance the SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source Impacts of habitats or protected species.
+Originally 156 Priority Species were identified for inclusion in Herefordshire's LBAP.
+Similarly Herefordshire's LBAP covered 23 habitats with Action Plans.
+This document is copyright of Herefordshire Council.
+Please contact the Neighbourhood Planning team if you wish to reuse it in whole o maintain, restore or expand county biodiversity. environment protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
+AMR does not contain updated conservation data.
+There is no locally specific data available at present.
+Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
 There are no formal records of any unacceptable adverse impacts on habitats or protected species.
 Originally 156 Priority Species were identified for inclusion in Herefordshire's LBAP.
-Similarly Herefordshire's LBAP covered 23 habitats with Action Plans.
-To protect or enhance the habitats of species identified.
+Similarly Herefordshire's LBAP covered 23 habitats with Action Plans. enhance the habitats of species identified.
 Zero net loss of habitats.
-Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
-Hie dooumont is of where the second shire Council Please o ontact the Neighber urbood Planning laam if vou wich to rou en it in whole or part
+Biological Records Centre (HBRC) holds limited data on some individual sites.